recampbellindex/liquibase-dacpac/README.md

 ## Developer Experience

-For developers wanting to deploy their DACPAC files using Liquibase, they will need to provide the DACPAC file name in the [exports.sh](scripts/exports.sh) file, along with other information such as the server name, database, username and password.
+For developers wanting to deploy their DACPAC files using Liquibase, they will need to provide the DACPAC file name in the changeset.

+A one-time setup is needed to specify information such as the server name, database, username and password in [exports.sh](scripts/exports.sh) script.

 If implementing with CICD tools, you may want to use these Liquibase environment variables for username and password in your [exports.sh](scripts/exports.sh) script:
 * `LIQUIBASE_COMMAND_USERNAME`